Kingsoft Cloud Holdings Limited (KC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for KC is $51.03, which is $2.11 above than the current price.
-The public float for KC is 107.15M, and at present, short sellers hold a 8.00% of that float.
-The average trading volume of KC on May 10, 2023 was 2.68M shares.
+The average price recommended by analysts for Kingsoft Cloud Holdings Limited (KC) is $50.13, which is $2.19 above the current market price.
+The public float for KC is 107.15M and currently, short sellers hold a 9.37% of that float.
+On May 15, 2023, KC’s average trading volume was 2.64M shares.

 KC’s Market Performance